 Stephen Aubrey descends from hardy New England stock.
 He is a Brooklyn-based writer, editor, dramaturg, lecturer, storyteller and recovering medievalist.
 His writing has appeared in Publishing Genius, CommonwealThe Brooklyn Review, Pomp & Circumstance, Forté and The Outlet.
-He inexplicably holds the rank of Lieutenant Colonel in the Hollow Earth Society and is an instructor of English at Brooklyn College.

 He is also a co-founder and the resident dramaturg and playwright of The Assembly Theater Company.
 His plays have been produced at The Ontological-Hysteric Theater, The Flea Theater, The Collapsable Hole, The Brick Theater, Symphony Space, the Abingdon Theater Complex, UNDER St Marks, The Philly Fringe and the Edinburgh Fringe Festival where his original play, We Can’t Reach You, Hartford, was nominated for a 2006 Fringe First Award.